AkashJam/HWA-project/README.md

 Akash:

 Ilaria:
--Design report
+ - Design report
--Help in service and area pages
+ - Help in service and area pages
--General part of the usability report
+ - General part of the usability report

 ## Technical-documentation
 ### Server and DB technologies used